 The challenge that many insurers face is that they have a lot of information but it is difficult to harness and extract insight.
 A panel will discuss an approach where data is captured from various sources efficiently and used to produce customized claims diagnostics and management metrics reports.
 The key is that the claims data is combined with the actuarial estimates, whereas a claim administration system is only able to report on claim details.

-Speaker: Christine Kogut, Actuarial Analyst, Milliman USA, Inc.
+Speaker: Christine Kogut, Principal and Consulting Actuary, Milliman USA, Inc.

 201: Healthcare Captives...survival of the fittest!

 Hear from seasoned veterans how to build a better healthcare captive/RRG.
 Topics will include discussions on becoming a profit center, adding new risks (i.e. stop loss and cyber liability), as well as comprehensive Enterprise Risk Management strategies and integration.
 The audience will also learn about the regulatory impact (ACA) from two of the world’s largest healthcare captive domiciles.

 Speakers: Sheila Hagg-Rickert, Healthcare Risk Management Consultant, SHR Consulting; Donna Vible, Senior Vice President, Willis; Ruwan Jayasekera, Deputy Head – Insurance Supervision, Cayman Islands Monetary Authority; Dave Provost, Deputy Commissioner-Captive Insurance, Vermont Department of Financial Regulation

 201: Insurance Contracts for 831(b) Enterprise Risk Captives-Policies and Pooling Agreements